Skip to content

 • The build is ~60% of year-one cost.
 Hosting, maintenance, and iteration typically add 40–70% of the initial build cost over the first year.

 • Speed comes from scope, not headcount.
 Adding developers to a small product slows it down (coordination cost).
-A 4–6 week MVP is realistic for one senior engineer with a locked scope — that's exactly how I run MVP builds.
+A 4–6 week MVP is realistic for one senior engineer with a locked scope.
+That is the usual shape of an MVP build.

 So what will your project cost?